EarthOS009/PythonScripts/README.md

 Follow these simple steps to get your local dashboard up and running instantly:

 1. **Step 1: Clone or Download**
-Download the files from this repository to your local machine.
+Download the script Trending_Dashboard_Youtube.py from this repository to your local machine.
 2. **Step 2: Execute the Code**
 Open your terminal, navigate to the project folder, and run the main Python script (e.g., `python main.py`).
 3. **Step 3: View the Dashboard**